nashspence/Recompress-BodyCam/README.md

 5. A log file is created in the output directory summarizing the run.

 ## Customization
 The first argument to `shortcuts.sh` is the destination folder.
 When running from Shortcuts, leave this argument blank to display the folder picker, or supply a path (e.g. `/Users/me/BodycamAV1`) before the *Shortcut Input* variable to use a fixed location.

+Set `KEEP_ORIGINALS=1` to preserve the source clips instead of deleting them once the AV1 versions are created.
+The originals are removed by default only after each new file is verified.

 Adjust the encoding parameters in the script as needed for your workflow.

 ## Testing
 An integration test script for macOS is provided as `macos-test.sh`.
 It runs